RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 Freeputer&nbsp;2.0 will be ***much easier to implement***, making it even more portable.
 To demonstrate this, the prototype for Freeputer&nbsp;2.0 is now being developed in JavaScript and HTML 5, which should make it easy to run Freeputer in popular web browsers available ***on billions of consumer devices***.

-Freeputer&nbsp;2.0 will also continue to supporting targeting x86, gcc, Linux, and Java.
+Freeputer&nbsp;2.0 will continue to support targeting x86, gcc, Linux, and Java.
 There will also be new bare-metal support for targeting Arduino (ARM) and chipKIT (PIC32) boards via the Arduino IDE.

-Freeputer&nbsp;2.0 also ***adds excellent robustness***.
+Freeputer&nbsp;2.0 ***adds excellent robustness***.
 Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve its excellent correctness, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while maintaining excellent correctness.
 It achieves this by *branching on failure* rather than *trapping on failure*.

 Freeputer&nbsp;2.0 has a smaller standard address space than Freeputer&nbsp;1.0.
 Keeping it small achieves excellent correctness and excellent robustness *at the same time*, in a manner which is portable *and* simpler and easier to implement.
 This is why the motto of Freeputer&nbsp;2.0 is: ***smaller simpler better***.